abidh/llvm-project/flang/docs/DebugGeneration.md

 a `GlobalOp` generated for each module variable in FIR and there is also a `DeclareOp` in each function where the module variable is used.

-We will use the `GlobalOp` to generate the `DIModule` and associated `DIGlobalVariable`.
-Each `DeclareOp` entry where the module is used will be used to generate `DIImportedEntity`.
-Care will be taken to avoid generting duplicate `DIImportedEntity` enries in same function.
+We will use the `GlobalOp` to generate the `DIModuleAttr` and associated `DIGlobalVariableAttr`.
+Each `DeclareOp` entry where the module is used will be used to generate `DIImportedEntityAttr`.
+Care will be taken to avoid generting duplicate `DIImportedEntityAttr` enries in same function.

 ### Derived Types